baymedr: An R Package and Web Application for the Calculation of Bayes Factors for Superiority, Equivalence, and Non-Inferiority Designs: Discussion

 Tests of superiority, equivalence, and non-inferiority are important means to compare the effectiveness of medications and treatments in biomedical research.
-Despite several limitations, researchers overwhelmingly rely on traditional frequentist inference to analyze the corresponding data for these research designs \citep{ChavalariasWallachLi2016}.
-We believe that Bayes factors \citep{Jeffreys1939, Jeffreys1948, Jeffreys1961, KassRaftery1995, Goodman1999b} are an attractive alternative to NHST and $p$-values because they allow researchers to quantify evidence in favor of the null hypothesis \citep[e.g.,][]{VanravenzwaaijMondenTendeiro_2019, WagenmakersMarsmanJamil_2018, Wagenmakers2007, Gallistel2009} and permit sequential testing and optional stopping \citep[e.g.,][]{Rouder2014, SchonbrodtWagenmakersZehetleitner_2017, SchonbrodtWagenmakers2018}.
+Despite several limitations, researchers overwhelmingly rely on traditional frequentist inference to analyze the corresponding data for these research designs \parencite{ChavalariasWallachLi2016}.
+We believe that Bayes factors \parencite{Jeffreys1939, Jeffreys1948, Jeffreys1961, KassRaftery1995, Goodman1999b} are an attractive alternative to NHST and $p$-values because they allow researchers to quantify evidence in favor of the null hypothesis \parencite{VanravenzwaaijMondenTendeiro_2019, WagenmakersMarsmanJamil_2018, Wagenmakers2007, Gallistel2009} and permit sequential testing and optional stopping \parencite{Rouder2014, SchonbrodtWagenmakersZehetleitner_2017, SchonbrodtWagenmakers2018}.
 In fact, we believe that the possibility for optional stopping and sequential testing has the potential to largely reduce the waste of scarce resources.
 This is especially important in the field of biomedicine, where clinical trials might be expensive or even harmful for participants.

-Our baymedr software \citep{LindeVanravenzwaaij2019} enables researchers to conduct Bayesian superiority, equivalence, and non-inferiority tests. baymedr is characterized by a user-friendly implementation, making it convenient for researchers who are not statistical experts.
+Our baymedr R package and web application \parencite{LindeVanravenzwaaij2021_0.1.1} enable researchers to conduct Bayesian superiority, equivalence, and non-inferiority tests. baymedr is characterized by a user-friendly implementation, making it convenient for researchers who are not statistical experts.
 Furthermore, using baymedr, it is possible to calculate Bayes factors based on raw data and summary statistics, allowing for the reanalysis of published studies, for which the full data set is not available.